marklogic-community/marklogic-samplestack/browser/README.md

 (from-anywhere)> npm install -g gulp
 ```

+##### Note on Elevated Privileges

 **If you see errors** running either of the *install* commands above, you may
 need escalated privileges.
 Many installations of node are configured such that installation of global components requires admin privileges.
-If you receive permissions based errors running these commands, please either use an elevated command prompt in Windows or prefix the commands with `sudo` on \*nix-based operating systems (including Mac OSX).
+If you receive permissions-based errors running these commands, please use elevated privileges to run them.

+*In \*nix-based operating systems* (including Mac OSX), this can be accomplished by prefixing the commands with `sudo`.

+In Windows, one way to do this is to launch a `Command Prompt` with elevated privileges by right-clicking it from the Start Menu as selecting `"Run as Administrator"` and then executing the commands.

 ### Installing the Webapp

 The first time you want to run the webapp, please follow these directions.
 Also repea them any time you pull down an updated version of Samplestack from Github, as the dependencies which these steps install may have changed.

 We are installing various node.js utilities that are used in the build, and we are installing various browser libraries that are used by the webapp itself.
-These command *should not* require elevated privileges.
+These command *should not* require elevated privileges. *Unless you **really know** why you're doing so*, **do not** use `sudo` or an elevated shell to execute them.

 *From the marklogic-samplestack directory:*